 Adding a smart controller is like having a brain for your irrigation system.
 The controller can be programmed with all of your site’s specifics, such as your allowed watering days, soil type for each zone, and zip code.
 As a result, a smart controller can save you anywhere from 30 to 70 percent water usage.

 According to Rain Bird, soil monitor sensors can lead to a water savings of 40 percent or more.
 That means the sensors can pay for themselves in less than a year.

 There’s nothing worse than seeing an irrigation system running while it’s raining, and rain shutoff devices can help prevent that.
 These devices keep you from wasting water and make up their cost that way.

 What Does it Cost to Upgrade Your Irrigation System?

 Conserving natural resources and making your landscape more efficient are definite benefits, but those only really matter if your irrigation system upgrades are worth the cost, right?

-A smart controller can run anywhere from $300 to more than $700 depending on the features and manufacturer.
-You also have to factor in labor costs to install the controller.
+Depending on the features and manufacturer, a smart controller can run anywhere from $300 to more than $700.
+But, of course, you also have to factor in labor costs to install the controller.

 Soil monitor sensors start at about $100 per unit and can go up to more than $1,000 from there.
-You’ll need sensors for each zone and/or soil type to get proper readings.
+You’ll need sensors for each zone and soil type to get proper readings.

-Rain shutoff devices are fairly inexpensive and normally cost around $300.
+Rain shutoff devices are reasonably inexpensive and typically cost around $300.